Former Bears standout is one of 152 players in the new pro league

 Bears look to build on successful 2012 campaign with seven new faces.

-Paul Jobson is a National "A" licensed coach beginning his eighth season at Baylor and first as head coach after spending two seasons as co-head coach with his wife and current assistant coach, Marci.
+Paul Jobson is a National "A" licensed coach beginning his ninth season at Baylor and second as head coach after spending the 2013-14 seasons as co-head coach with his wife and current assistant coach, Marci.